Swim Meet Snacks: 7 Tips for Staying Fueled to Compete

 Consuming a sports drink between events can help you replace both fluid and electrolytes.
 Sports drinks also contain carbohydrates, which can help provide additional energy to support your activity.

-Tip 5: Don’t Forget Hydration
+Tip 5: Don’t Forget About Hydration During the Swim Meet

 Hydration for Swimmers

-As a swimmer, focusing on hydration throughout the day is important.
-Even though you are in the water, your body still sweats and you need to replace fluid and electrolyte losses.
 Since you are less likely to notice sweat losses in the pool, having an individualized hydration plan in place can be to your performance advantage.

 Make sure to pack extra water and sports drinks in your cooler for a full-day swim meet.
 If space is limited in your cooler, consider purchasing individual packets of sports drink mix that can be added to your bottle of water.
 Keeping several packets of your favorite sports drink mix in your swim bag can definitely come in handy.